senbo1/RESTful-API/README.md

 # REST API with Typescript, Express, MongoDB

-This is a RESTful API built using Typescript, Express and MongoDB for Practice.
+This is a RESTful API built using Typescript, Express and MongoDB.
 It provides an easy way to interact with data stored in MongoDB.

 ## Requirements